Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Rhonda and Quinn in Kevin & Kell.
 Quinn literally showed up for a single storyline, as a threat to Lindesfarne because she was in an arranged marriage with him that she couldn't get out of.
 So, even though a storyline had passed very recently that revealed that Rhonda and Edgar had completely patched up their relationship problems and Edgar was now a good, attentive boyfriend willing to humiliate himself for Rhonda, for the convenience of the Lindesfarne plot, he suddenly underwent Aesop Amnesia and snapped back to nothing ever changing.
 This gave Rhonda an excuse to dump him and marry Quinn, as the story told us they'd been having an online relationship for years (this was the first time it ever came up).
 Also, the comic conveniently ignores that for all of Edgar's flaws, Rhonda was basically cheating on him the entire time they dated.
 The storyline was also used to put Rhonda on a bus with a massive whimper.
 While Rhonda made a cameo or two at Lindesfarne's wedding, Quinn the plot device never showed up again.

-Las Lindas: SoulKat has apparently decided out of the blue that Miles and Rachael need to be shoved together as soon as possible, with little other than ID holding him back from doing it within a few pages.
+SoulKat apparently decided that Miles and Rachael needed to be shoved together as soon as possible, with little other than ID holding him back from doing it within a few pages.
 The part with Miles showing Rachael his junked plane, with Rachael reacting inexplicably well to Miles calling her pet-names and sharing his responsibility-dodging dreams with her, was the toned down version—the original, according to ID, was filled with juvenile flirting and completely unsubtle double-entendres from both characters.
 As Rachael has previously given every indication of absolutely despising guys like Miles, and as Miles has not shown a single sign of miraculously becoming the type of man she'd want to spend her life with, this trope is in full effect as she's steadily Flanderized into a stereotypical Tsundere to facilitate their pairing.
 On the forum, despite Chalo himself saying all that's changed is Rachael just hates Miles a tiny bit less, she's begun adopting his arrogant, myopic worldview that she's previously explicitly stated she hates, while he goes on about how close they are and how much time they spend together and refers to her as "[his] girl".

 Almost immediately after Gabby from Namir Deiter realizes she's over her longtime crush on the main character (a straight girl), she's seduced by her never-before-seen academic partner, Jacinda, and they're joined at the hip from then on.
 The relationship later falls apart and Gabby hooks up with Joan, a New Old Flame.